39

 • 1

 $\begingroup$ Why do you need biological diversity, if you can just plop down the flora and fauna that will be most useful to humans in the first place?
 There will be exactly one grain crop with the highest yield, and the north-south alignment of the island ensures that growing conditions for that crop will be sub-optimal in many places.
-I think it would be far better to have a homogeneous climate along an east-west axis, allowing everyone access to the highest-yielding crop, jump-starting the all-important step of having surplus food. $\endgroup$ Jan 3, 2020 at 19:03
+I think it would be far better to have a homogeneous climate along an east-west axis, allowing everyone access to the highest-yielding crop, jump-starting the all-important step of having surplus food. $\endgroup$ Commented Jan 3, 2020 at 19:03

 • 3